angular/material-tools/ARCHITECTURE.md

 To work around this issue, we have to manually compile the `core` module with explicitly excluding the `layout` stylesheets.

-### Virtual Context
+### Under-the-Hood: Understanding the Virtual Context
-Material Tools places a high value on o the isolation of the modified NodeJS environment.
+Material Tools places a high value on on the isolation of the modified NodeJS environment.

 The Virtual Context allows the tools to run specific code completely isolated in another [V8](https://developers.google.com/v8/) context. <br/>